Stochastis/VUGameJam/README.md

   1. Open a **pull request** to `main`
   2. Do a quick review and approval (kinda like a last-minute self-check)
   3. Use **Squash and Merge** when merging to keep history clean
+  4. Consider deleting your branch after you've tested your changes in main and verified that you're new code is working and didn't break something else.
+Not necessary, but it might be good to keep things clean.

 ## Main Branch Rules